Wondering which tools we recommend to create & sell online courses?

 Should I hire voiceover talent to read the podcast intro script?

-One of my podcasts does have a voiceover artist read the intro.
-And since that podcast represents a brand (Everything is Teachable), the strategy made sense.
+In the past, one of the podcasts I hosted had a separate voiceover artist read the intro.
+And since that podcast represented a brand (Teachable), the strategy made sense.

-But I believe that for most hosts, it’s actually best for you to read the intro.
-People are tuning in to get to know YOU, so I think it makes sense to say hi and introduce yourself in the voiceover.
+But for most independent hosts, I think it’s best when you read the intro.
+After all, people are tuning in to get to know YOU, so I think it makes sense to say hi and introduce yourself in the voiceover.

 That said, I know people might still be interested in hiring voiceover talent for a more “professional” feel.
 You can find relatively inexpensive options for voiceover talent on websites like Fiverr, or you can just ask a friend or a fellow podcast host.